Constitution and Bylaws

 c) “Directors” means the director of the association as elected by the membership from time to time;

 d) “Membership” means those person or persons who live, work, own or rent in the area known primarily as New Westminster.

 Part Two: Membership

 2.1 A General Membership is defined to include a person, a company, a co-operative organization, or a vendor group or any individual representing such as defined membership groups and membership confers one vote fort he purposes of the definition.
-Membership in the Royal City Farmers Market Association shall be open to all in these defined categories that live, work, own, or rent in New Westminster, however membership opportunity is extended beyond that geographic area.
+Membership in the New West Farmers Market Association shall be open to all in these defined categories that live, work, own, or rent in New Westminster, however membership opportunity is extended beyond that geographic area.